 Submission Schedule:

-We are open for nonfiction, fiction, and poetry submissions from January 1-March 31, April 21-May 31, and September 1-November 30.
-We frequently open week-long free submission periods, during which the general submission periods will be paused.
+We are open for nonfiction, fiction, and poetry submissions from January 1–March 31, May 1–June 30, and September 1–November 30.
+We frequently open week-long free submission periods, during which general submission periods are paused.

 Submission Fees: